 To apply for residence permission under these circumstances, you must complete and submit Form EUTR5 asking to maintain your residency status.

 How Can Total Law Help?

-Applications for residency in Ireland as a family member of an EU citizen can be dicey.
-You will need an excellent, highly experienced immigration lawyer to walk you through the steps and ensure that your application and family reunification under EU Treaty Rights is successful.
+You will require the services of an excellent, highly experienced immigration lawyer to guide you through the process and ensure the success of your application and family reunification under EU Treaty Rights.

-At Total law, we have a plethora of highly experienced immigration lawyers that are well versed in Irish immigration applications around EU Treaty Rights.
-Our expert lawyers will provide you with all the support and assistance you require, and also help you complete the documents which you will need to provide as evidence of your eligibility for this immigration permission.
+Total Law has many highly experienced immigration lawyers who are well versed in Irish immigration applications involving EU Treaty Rights.
+Our expert lawyers will provide you with all the assistance and support you require and assist you in completing the documents required as proof of your eligibility for this immigration permission.

-Pick up the phone today and give us a call today at 0333 305 9375, and let us start your journey to Irish bliss.
+Pick up the phone today and give us a call today at +1 844 290 6312.
 You can also get in touch through our online contact form.